Yuriel849/Studies/README.md

-# Java-based-Web-Apps
+# Studies Repository

-## A repository of my studies regarding Java, and web and application development.
+## A repository of my studies on Java, SQL, HTML, CSS, JavaScript, Servlet/JSP, and web and application development.

 ###   >>   Updated to include SQL